Large Airfoil Models: Conclusion

 Since the LAM is fundamentally a Gaussian process model, the predictions can be performed at an arbitrary set of locations.
 This allows the model to yield $C_p$ values at an infinite grid resolution, which provides greater flexibility than convolutional neural networks based airfoil aerodynamics models, which predict $C_p$ on a preset grid.

-Finally, the model was found to be computationally efficient, requiring an average of 5.80 seconds on a single CPU to generate predictions for a S809 airfoil at $M_\infty=0.15$, $\alpha=5.13^\circ$ and NACA 0012 at $M_\infty=0.70$, $\alpha=1.86^\circ$.
-When accelerated by a single A100 GPU, the developed model outperformed XFOIL, a potential-flow based solver, with an average of 1.67 seconds.
+Finally, the model was found to be computationally efficient, requiring an average of 0.884 seconds on a single CPU to generate predictions for a S809 airfoil at $M_\infty=0.15$, $\alpha=5.13^\circ$ and NACA 0012 at $M_\infty=0.70$, $\alpha=1.86^\circ$.
+The developed model required an average of 0.883 seconds when accelerated by a single A100 GPU.
+This outperforms XFOIL, a potential-flow based solver.
 Unlike the low-fidelity method, the LAM has the capability to capture complex aerodynamic phenomena, such as compressibility effects, transition, and flow separation, having been trained on such effects.
-This means that the LAM does not require the user's expertise on a particular software to model specific aerodynamic phenomena accurately.
+This also means that the LAM does not require the user's expertise on a particular software to model specific aerodynamic phenomena accurately.